Seto Inland Sea: Transport

 Today the Seto Inland Sea serves its coastal areas mainly for two purposes: first, international or domestic cargo transportation, and second, local transportation between coastal areas and islands on the sea.
 Major ports are Kobe, Okayama, Takamatsu, Tokushima, Matsuyama, and Hiroshima.

 Historically, the Seto Inland Sea as transport line served four coastal areas: Kansai, Chūgoku, Shikoku, and eastern Kyūshū.
 The Seto Inland Sea provided each of these regions with local transportation and connected each region to the others and far areas, including the coastal area of the Sea of Japan, Korea, and China.
 After Kobe port was founded in 1868 to serve foreign ships, the Seto Inland Sea became a major international waterway with connection to the Pacific.

 Development of land transportation shifted the travel between east and west — that is, between Honshū and Kyūshū — to railroad and road transport.
 Two coastal railways, San'yō Main Line in Honshū and Yosan Main Line, were built.
 Those railway lines stimulated the local economy and once invoked a rail mania.
 Many short railroads were planned to connect a certain station of those two lines and a local seaport on the Seto Inland Sea, and some of them were actually built.
 The Ministry of Railroads, later the Japanese National Railways and then Shikoku Railway Company, ran some train ferry lines between Honshū and Shikoku including the line between Uno Station (Tamano) and Takamatsu Station (Takamatsu).
 When the Great Seto Bridge was finished and began to serve the two coastal areas, that ferry line was abolished.

-Highways & bridges
+Highways and bridges

 The main islands Honshū and Shikoku are connected by three series of bridges since the late 1980s.
 This improves land transportation between the connected islands.
-These series of bridges, collectively known as the Honshū–Shikoku Bridge Project, are, from east to west, Akashi Kaikyō Bridge, Great Seto Bridge, and Nishiseto Expressway.
+These series of bridges, collectively known as the Honshū–Shikoku Bridge Project, are, from east to west, Akashi Kaikyo Bridge, Great Seto Bridge, and Nishiseto Expressway.

 Kobe-Awaji-Naruto Highway

 The easternmost highway was built between 1976 and 1998.
-It leads from Akashi (Hyogo prefecture) on the Akashi Kaikyō Bridge (the second-longest suspension bridge in the world) to Awaji Island, from there via the Ōnaruto Bridge to Ōge-jima (Naruto, Tokushima Prefecture) beyond the 1.3-kilometer wide Naruto Strait and finally across the Muya Bridge to Shikoku.
+It leads from Akashi (Hyōgo Prefecture) on the Akashi Kaikyo Bridge (the second-longest suspension bridge in the world) to Awaji Island, from there via the Ōnaruto Bridge to Ōge-jima (Naruto, Tokushima Prefecture) beyond the 1.3-kilometer wide Naruto Strait and finally across the Muya Bridge to Shikoku.